How To Choose a Handicap Pool Lift

 Residential

-• Since residential users might not need features like a high weight capacity or room for a wheelchair, residential pool lifts are not required to be ADA compliant(note that ADA compliance doesn’t necessarily reflect on the quality of the pool lift)
+• Since residential users might not need features like a high weight capacity or room for a wheelchair, residential pool lifts are not required to be ADA-compliant.
+Please note, however, that ADA compliance doesn’t necessarily reflect on the quality of the pool lift.

 Type of Pool